Golden Saffron and Ginger Aromatic Fried Rice

 How do I reheat leftovers without making them mushy?

-Reheat in a hot non-stick pan with a tiny bit of ghee or oil, not in the microwave.
+Reheat in a hot non-stick pan with a tiny bit of ghee, chili oil, or neutral oil, not in the microwave.
 The microwave adds moisture through steam, which makes the rice soggy.
 A hot pan re-crisps the grains and brings back that fried texture.
 Toss constantly for 2-3 minutes until heated through.

 What main dishes pair best with this rice?

 This rice shines alongside roasted chicken, seared fish like salmon or sea bass, or braised vegetables.
-The saffron and ginger flavors bridge Asian and Mediterranean cuisines, making it incredibly versatile.
-Avoid pairing it with heavily sauced dishes—the rice is flavorful enough to stand on its own.
+The saffron, chili oil, and ginger flavors bridge Asian and Mediterranean cuisines, making it incredibly versatile.

 Can I add vegetables to this rice?

-You can, but keep them minimal and finely diced so they don't overwhelm the delicate saffron flavor.
+You can, but keep them minimal and finely diced so they don't overwhelm the saffron and Espelette flavors.
 Peas, finely diced carrots, or corn work well.
 Add them when you sauté the aromatics so they cook through.
 Avoid watery vegetables like tomatoes or zucchini—they'll make the rice soggy.